check-spelling-sandbox/gimp/devel-docs/gitlab-mr.md

 ## Reviewing MR branches

-Reviewing merge requests on the Gitlab interface often leads to poor review, because:
+Reviewing merge requests on the GitLab interface often leads to poor review, because:

 - It doesn't show tabs, trailing whitespaces and other space issues